mtgjson/mtgjson-website/docs/downloads/single-sets/README.md

 # Download Single Sets

 ::: warning
 This page is may load slow on _initial_ load.
-There are many sets to load at once.
-Optimization will be considered.
+There are much set data to load that is not currently RESTful.
+Optimization is being worked on.
 :::

 ### Downloads